Donald Trump tells Taoiseach he plans to visit Ireland

 “I put across to him that maybe the best way would be a new deal, a new trade deal between America and Europe.”

-In his brief comments to the media, Mr Trump said the Border in Northern Ireland was an “interesting border”.
+In his brief comments to the media, Mr Trump said the Border in Northern Ireland was an “interesting border”, and it was somewhere he planned to visit.

 He said the US relationship with Ireland was “outstanding and only getting better”, adding: “It’s my honour to have the very popular Irish Taoiseach with us.”